'It's a violation' | 'Tis the season for an increase in porch pirate thefts

 With the COVID-19 pandemic and ease of shopping from home, more and more buyers are purchasing from the convenience of their computers instead of going into a brick and mortar store.

-"Usually starts right before Thanksgiving that we usually see these types of package thefts that occur when these porch pirates are just out targeting people and their package," said Stockton police spokesman Officer Joe Silva.
+"Usually starts right before Thanksgiving that we usually see these types of package thefts that occur when these porch pirates are just out targeting people and their package," Stockton police spokesman Officer Joe Silva said.

 Silva says the Stockton Police Department doesn't keep statistics for package thefts, but adds they have no shortage of video examples of porch pirate thievery to show on their Facebook page.